1918 and the Remaking of Central-Eastern Europe

 The language of the event will be English.

-Costs for the accommodation and meals for the duration of the conference will be covered by the organizers.
+Costs for transportation, accommodation and meals for the duration of the conference will be covered by the organizers.